Stochastic control of optimized certainty equivalents: Characterization and existence

 \section{Characterization and existence}

-This section is dedicated to the proof of the existence claim in Theorem~\ref{thm:main}.
+This section is dedicated to the proof of Theorem~\ref{thm:existence}.
 It will be split into several intermediate results.
-The uniqueness claim is proved in the subsequent section.
-For completeness, we recall the notion of viscosity solution we use in Theorem \ref{thm:main}.
+Theorem~\ref{thm:uniqueness} is proved in the subsequent section.
+For completeness, we recall the notion of viscosity solution we use in Theorem \ref{thm:existence}.
 Here and in the rest of the paper, we denote by $\underline F$ and $\overline F$ the lower semicontinuous envelope and the upper semicontinuous envelope of $F$, respectively. \begin{definition} Let $F:[0,T]\times\dpeyzspace\times\R\times\R\times \R^\ydim\times\R^{(\ydim+1)\times (\ydim+1)}\to \R$ be a given function.
 An upper semicontinuous function $V:[0,T]\times \closure{\dpeyzspace} \to \R$ is said to be a viscosity subsolution of the PDE

 if for all $x_0=(s_0,y_0,z_0)\in [0,T]\times\dpeyzspace$ and $\varphi \in C^2([0,T]\times\dpeyzspace)$ such that $x_0$ is a local maximizer of $V-\varphi$ and $\varphi(x_0) = V(x_0)$, if $s_0=T$ we have $V(x_0) \le \psi(y_0,z_0)$; if $(y_0,z_0) \in\partial \dpeyzspace$ we have